11 trailing houseplants to beautify any room

 The Spider Plant (aka Chlorophytum comosum): This Trailing indoor plant is a member of the Asparagaceae family.
 It is super slender, has arching leaves, and boasts a bursting green with a distinctive creamy white stripe running down the center.
 This plant doesn’t just sit pretty—its cascading foliage can look stunning in hanging baskets or even in high shelves where you don’t get much sunlight.

 We have placed our Spider Plant in the east-facing reading room, where it benefits from a lot of indirect light.
-This also makes a great hanging plant because the leaves drape down beautifully!
-It’s extremely easy to care for, btw.
-They love to be neglected, and they are also non-toxic to pets and humans.
 Occasionally, the Spider Plant produces small white flowers and spawns mini “spiderettes” that can be propagated easily.
-At its full length it comes upto about 2 feet which is a great balance between small and large plants.
-Personally, we’ve styled it in a maroon ceramic pot that complements both the plant and the decor of our rustic reading room
+Personally, we’ve styled it in a maroon ceramic pot that complements both the plant and the decor of our rustic reading room.

 Pros and cons